 Since Kamen Rider Decade, who has the power to transform into his predecessors, needs to access the DecaDriver to use his own abilities, the Driver appears on all his forms.

 Myths & Religion

 According to tradition, Satan can transform into any creature, every part of him — other than his feet (either cloven hooves or chicken feet).
 Fridge Brilliance: This must be why he prefers snakes.
 Nothing would give him away in that form.

 The alp, a nightmare-inducing, blood(and breast milk)-sucking creature from German folklore, derives its shapeshifting abilities from its magic hat, which it always wears, and which is always visible in some form no matter what it shapeshifts into.

-In Japanese folklore, kitsune (fox spirits) can shapeshift but will retain their tails (like the examples from InuYasha and Dungeons & Dragons).
+In Japanese folklore, kitsune (fox spirits) can shapeshift but will retain their tails and sometimes their ears and/or paws (like the examples from InuYasha and Dungeons & Dragons).
 Therefore, they must cover up their tails in a more conventional manner to hide their true nature.

 On the Roger Miller episode of The Muppet Show, an outbreak of cluckitis, a disease which nearly-instantaneously turns the afflicted into chickens after they sneeze, sweeps the cast.
 The Swedish Chef retains his mustache and eye-covering eyebrows.
 Lew Zealand, Rowlf, Miss Piggy, and Janice keep their respective eyes; Kermit does, as well, and even has his pointy collar.
 Only the main cast retains Morphic Resonance, however, and some don't even get that: extras and even some of the main cast turn into indistinguishable chickens.
 Maybe they'll have a hat or necklace, which they keep.